alde-the-coder/VkGroupBot/README.md

 Windows

 EN

 1. You need a python 3.4+ installed.
+2. Open setup.exe.
+3. After it downloads vk_api, open vgblauncher.exe
+4. Enter your token and messanges/answers you want, after that select to launch the bot and the bot is launched!
+(I advise you to write something to him to make sure everything works)
+5. The settings file stores your token and messages/answers in this order - 1.token 2.msgb 3.msgu 4.msgb2 5.msgu2 and so on, which means that the first line is a token, the second is a message to the bot, the third is message to the user, etc.
+6. After each time you select to rewtite your data, DATA FROM SETTINGS.TXT WILL BE DELETED, I advise you to make a copy of settings.txt.
+7. DO NOT PUT SPACES - THEY DO NOT LET THE PROGRAM WORK NORMALLY!
+8. If the application crashed - check your Internet connection or the correctness of the entered data, if this does not help, try overwriting the settings.
+9. After each writing/rewriting settings.txt, you are going to need to restart the application.

+OR

+1. You need a python 3.4+ installed.
 2. When download vk_api (open cmd, and write python -m pip install vk_api or pip install vk_api)
 3. To make a bot, open vgb.py and ran it, enter your token and messanges/answers you want, after that select to launch the bot and the bot is launched!
 (I advise you to write something to him to make sure everything works)